Blog

 • Prebuilt integration frameworks: Vendor-provided connectors deployed through SAP BTP or middleware layers.
 Faster to deploy and lower ongoing maintenance than custom builds.
 Oracle OTM and Descartes have the most mature options here.

 • API-based integration: REST or SOAP connections that function well but require a development project to configure, test, and maintain.
-The majority of platforms fall in this category.
+The majority of SAP TMS integrations fall in this category.

 • Ready-made connector: A packaged integration built for two specific systems.
 Faster than custom API work, less maintenance than one-off builds.
 SuiteFleet falls in this category for SAP environments.

-The difference between these is typically 2 to 8 weeks of implementation time and a meaningful difference in long-term integration stability.
-Always ask which tier a vendor falls into before committing.
+The difference between these tiers is typically 2 to 8 weeks of implementation time and a meaningful difference in long-term integration stability.
+Always ask which tier a vendor falls into before committing to any SAP TMS integration.

 When a vendor says they integrate with SAP, the integration typically covers four data flows.
 Understanding these helps you evaluate how complete and reliable the connection actually is.